antmaxi/deep-learning-based-recommender-systems/README.md

 - https://github.com/hexiangnan/neural_collaborative_filtering ( This is the code I am using )
 - https://github.com/yihong-chen/neural-collaborative-filtering ( Nice code if you want to have a look )

 Embedding Sizes: 8,16,32,64
 Batch Size: 256
 L2: until now I was using zero, currently figuring out what to use.
 LR: 0.001
 Epochs: 20 (I may reduce them to 10 or 15)
 Optimizer: Adam

-TODO fill out

 ### Anton
 Neural Graph Collaborative Filtering: